SoftwareToolsGroupProject/RentalSystem/README.md

 # RentalSystem
-Develop and design an application using Microsoft Azure DevOps as the primary software management too
+Develop and design an application using Microsoft Azure DevOps as the primary software management tool

 SPRINT ONE - Project Planning